-Python State Options

-General Options

-Properties To Trace On Create: Select which properties to save in state

-any modified properties •
+General Options Properties To Trace On Create: Select which properties to save in state any modified properties any modified properties

-Skip Rendering Components: Skip rendering components such as views, representations, etc.

-Skip Hidden Display Properties: Skip displays properties/representations for elements hidden in a view. or

-Save Extracts Options

-Extracts Output Directory: Choose directory under which to save all extracts. the form \$ENV{VAR} will be replaced using environment variable named VAR .
-All text of
+Skip Rendering Components: Skip rendering components such as views, representations, etc. Skip Hidden Display Properties: Skip displays properties/representations elements hidden in a view. for Save Extracts Options Extracts Output Directory: Choose directory under which to save all extracts the form \$ENV{VAR} will be replaced using environment variable named VAR extracts your visualization pipeline including the extractors as normal.
+Then, instead of using Save Extracts, use File > Save State...' and save out a Python state file.
+The Python State Options dialog has a section similar to Save Extracts Options dialog for choosing Extracts Output Directory and Generate Cinema Specification.
+Click Ok to save the Python script.
+The Python script has a section near the end of the end as follows:

-extracts

-Cancel ₽0 к